stacks-network/docs/guides-and-tutorials/sbtc/how-to-run-sbtc-signer.md

 # How to Run a sBTC Signer

 {% hint style="warning" %}
 This documentation is for preview purposes only.
-The implementation is not final and should not be used in production.
-The configuration files, especially the docker-compose setup, will undergo significant changes.
-This guide is provided to give potential operators an early look at the setup process.
+This should not be used in production.
+The configuration files and the docker-compose setup will undergo some necessary changes before release, but the setup here is very close to what will be required in production.
 {% endhint %}

 ## Minimum System Requirements